divarvel/blog/posts/2014-09-13-of-conferences-and-cocs.md

 tags: adainitiative, code of conduct
 ---

-Code of Conducts are an important part of making conferences safe for everyone to attend.
+Codes of Conduct are an important part of making conferences safe for everyone to attend.
 That's why I've pushed it for [scala.io](http://scala.io/code-of-conduct.html), why I've set up one for my office <https://github.com/companycampus/policies> and why I've publicly asked